ClementNerma/NightOS/docs/features/balancer.md

 # Balancer

-The _balancer_ is a program that allows to get more performances out of most important applications.
+The _balancer_ is a kernel feature that allows to get more performances out of most important applications.

 ## How the balancer works